sonic-pi-net/sonic-pi/etc/doc/cheatsheets/synths.md

   * :note
     - doc: Note to play.
 Either a MIDI number or a symbol representing a note.
 For example: 30, 52, :C, :C2, :Eb4, or :Ds3
     - default: 52
-    - Not Modulatable
+    - Modulatable

   * :note_slide
     - doc: Amount of time (in seconds) for the note to change.
 A long slide value means that the note takes a long time to slide from the previous note to the new note.
 A slide of 0 means that the note instantly changes to the new note.
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :amp
     - doc: The amplitude of the sound.
 Typically a value between 0 and 1.
 Higher amplitudes may be used, but won't make the sound louder, it will just reduce the quality of all the sounds currently being played.
     - default: 1
-    - Not Modulatable
+    - Modulatable

   * :amp_slide
     - doc: Amount of time (in seconds) for the amp to change.
 A long slide value means that the amp takes a long time to slide from the previous amplitude to the new amplitude.
 A slide of 0 means that the amplitude instantly changes to the new amplitude.
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :pan
     - doc: Position of sound in stereo.
 With headphones on, this means how much of the sound is in the left ear, and how much is in the right ear.
 With a value of -1, the soundis completely in the left ear, a value of 0 puts the sound equally in both ears and a value of 1 puts the sound in the right ear.
 Values in between -1 and 1 move the sound accordingly.
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :pan_slide
     - doc: Amount of time (in seconds) for the pan to change.
 A long slide value means that the pan takes a long time to slide from the previous pan position to the new pan position.
 A slide of 0 means that the pan instantly changes to the new pan position.
     - default: 0
-    - Not Modulatable
+    - Modulatable

   * :attack
     - doc: Amount of time (in seconds) for sound to reach full amplitude.
 A short attack (i.e. 0.01) makes the initial part of the sound very percussive like a sharp tap.
 A longer attack (i.e 1) fades the sound in gently.
 Full length of sound is attack + sustain + release.